 Kia Soul EV review: interior, dashboard & infotainment

 The Kia Soul EV's interior is comfortable, spacious and has about the best infotainment system we've experienced in a non-premium electric car.
 The high-set driving position helps to enhance the sense that this is a small SUV rather than a raised-up hatchback, however, the overall design of the cabin is rather unexciting, which is disappointing given how distinctive the Soul EV is on the outside.

 Kia Soul EV dashboard

-The Soul EV’s dashboard is dominated by a 10.25-inch touchscreen infotainment system, which you can read more about below.
+The Soul EV’s dashboard features either an eight-inch or 10.25-inch touchscreen depending on which spec you go for.
 Otherwise, everything is easy to figure out, and looks classy enough thanks to gloss and metal-effect trim – even if it’s a bit unexciting compared with the comparatively space-age cabin of the Peugeot e-2008.

 Quite a few of the car’s functions are controlled from the steering wheel, which can be a bit confusing at first, but doesn’t take long to figure out thanks to a large colour digital readout that shows the menus and information you’re toggling through.
 This, while certainly functional, isn’t as flashy, nor as configurable, as the fully-digital dual-screen setup that’s found in the Soul’s similarly-priced sibling, the Niro EV, and is yet another example of how the Soul is beginning to feel a little long in the tooth.

 Our main quibble is that some of the plastics feel pretty cheap, and the Soul seems to deserve a more imaginative interior design to match its 'statement' exterior styling.
 The steering wheel is also a bit shiny-feeling and lacks the 'squidgy' effect you get in some rivals.

 Equipment, options and accessories